-The agenda for the EGM usually consists of some specific matters raised by the EC or the OC that require discussion or decisions and can't wait till the next AGM.
+The agenda for the EGM will consist of some specific matters raised by the SC or the OC that require discussion or decisions and can't wait till the next AGM.

-If you are eligible to vote at an EGM, you may give written notice of the matter to the secretary of the EC, keeping in mind the number of clear days notice required for this type of meeting.
-Top
+If you are eligible to vote at an EGM, you may give written notice of the matter to the secretary of the SC, keeping in mind the number of clear days notice required for this type of meeting - i.e. 7 days.

-The secretary must put a notice about the meeting (including the agenda) on the scheme's noticeboard(s) at least 72 hours before the meeting is scheduled to be held with a copy going to each committee member.
+The secretary must send a notice about the meeting (including the agenda) to each member of the Strata Committee (including any tenant representative nominated for the strata committee) and to each owner - as well as putting it on the scheme's noticeboard(s) at least 3 days before the meeting is scheduled to be held.

-All the above information and more can be found on the NSW Office of Fair Trading's Executive Committee of the Owners Corporation fact sheet
+All the above information and more can be found on NSW Fair Trading's Meetings of the Strata Committee fact sheet.

 Buying a Strata Title Property